JPatryk13/web-dev-site-2021/README.md

   - [x] Create 2 or 3 dummy projects
   - [x] Customise index view to return project list
   - [x] Customise index page to display project list
-  - [ ] Create Hire and Contact forms
+  - [x] Create Hire and Contact forms
-  - [ ] Customise views to process interaction with forms (development mode, data shall be outputted to the console)
+  - [x] Customise views to process interaction with forms (development mode, data shall be outputted to the console)
-    - [ ] Index view - display form and the list of projects
+    - [x] Index view - display form and the list of projects
-    - [ ] Hire me view - display form
+    - [x] Hire me view - display form
   - [ ] Create a seeder for tables (https://stackoverflow.com/questions/33024510/populate-django-database)
-  - [ ] Customise templates to display forms
+  - [x] Customise templates to display forms
   - [ ] Customise image upload view to allow access only for super user
   - [ ] Edit admin.py to access image upload page from the admin page
   - [ ] Customise project view to return details about a particular project
     - [x] Just project details
     - [ ] Project details with links
   - [ ] Customise project template to display the project details
-  - [ ] Find a way of sending emails from your website to your email (no need to apply currently, save it as a reference for the future)
+  - [x] Find a way of sending emails from your website to your email (no need to apply currently, save it as a reference for the future - Amazon SAS)
 - [ ] Tests
   - [ ] Read: https://realpython.com/testing-in-django-part-1-best-practices-and-examples
   - [ ] Tests for models